 If your child has been using the potty but suddenly starts having accidents, it’s called regression.
 It can happen for many reasons, but they’re usually related to stress (something every parent with a toddler knows a little bit about, right?).

 Position Potty Training as Your Child’s Choice

 Try to think of yourself as a potty training coach — not as your child’s potty supervisor.
 Tell your child you’re sorry for pressuring them about the potty, and that from now on, they can decide where they poop and pee – it’s THEIR body.
 But before you do it, take a deep breath and make sure you have a calm tone.
 Don’t scold and don’t get emotional about it.
 They’ll know if you’re faking it.
 This doesn’t mean your child gets to be the boss in every area — far from it.
 But there’s really no way for you to win this battle.
 And lots of ways you can make it worse.

 Forcing a child to potty train by using threats, punishments or other coercive methods will eventually backfire.
 And showing disapproval when an accident happens can add even more negativity to the situation.

-If your child is doing the deed out of fear, she might comply — for now.
-But it’s much more likely there will be physical or psychological consequences down the line, including constipation and other complications.
-Even too much pressure can feel like she is doing it for you (or for their teacher, or Grandma, or someone else).
-She won’t internalize that sense of control and success that’s so important — in potty training and in so many parts of life.
+If your child is doing the deed out of fear, they might comply — for now.
+But it’s much more likely there will be physical or psychological consequences down the line including constipation and other complications.
+Too much pressure can make your child feel like they’re using the potty for you (or for their teacher, Grandma or someone else), not for themselves.
+They won’t internalize that sense of control and success that’s so important — in potty training and in so many parts of life.